ShazamXD/DevDetective/README.md

 DevDetective is a web application that allows users to search for any GitHub account and retrieve detailed information about that account, including profile details, repositories, followers, and more.

-Features:-
+FEATURES:-

 Search for any GitHub user by username

-Display profile details (avatar, bio, location, etc.)
+-Display profile details (avatar, bio, location, etc.)

-Show public repositories, followers, and following count
+-Show public repositories, followers, and following count

-View account creation date and last activity
+-View account creation date and last activity

-Responsive design for all devices
+-Responsive design for all devices

-Technologies Used:-
+TECHNOLOGIES Used:-

 Frontend: HTML, CSS, JavaScript